caijinxun/TEST/README.md

 # my_opencv_test
-You can use this function to output in Chinese on the image
+You can use this function to output in Chinese on the image,it is similar to putText()